muditgarg48/gesture_based_device_control/README.md

 #### scripts/mediapipe_functions.py

 The _mediapipe_functions.py_ python script contains all the necessary functions developed using Mediapipe by Google to recognize key points in both hands and draw them on the receiving camera feed.

+#### scripts/model_functions.py

+The _model_functions_ python scripts contain all the necessary functions required for various actions related to the models created within this project for gesture recognition.
+The script runs in an infinite loop to ask for which function you want to perform by a switch case till you stop it.
+These include:

+* Print the list of all the pretrained models present in the storage
+* Train a new model based on the dataset present in the _data/training_action_data/_
+* Test an existing model from the _data/training_action_data/_

 #### scripts/tensorboard_training_monitor.py